pinoss/database_cleaner/README.markdown

 ## Supported Databases, Libraries and Strategies

-ActiveRecord, DataMapper, Sequel, MongoMapper, Mongoid, CouchPotato, Ohm and Redis are supported.
+ActiveRecord, DataMapper, Sequel, MongoMapper, Mongoid, CouchPotato, CouchRestModel, Ohm and Redis are supported.

 Here is an overview of the strategies supported for each library: